Skillz4Killz/dapi-bench/README.md

 ## Results

+This benchmark comparison was run using a bot on approximately 10,000 servers.

 ### Startup Times

 To make it easier to view, I have split the terminals into two groups.
 Group 1 is NodeJS libraries and Group 2 is Deno libraries.